Fundación Montecito

 Results & Impact

 Our work resulted in a brand, a board game, a conservation award, socials and bird guides, all unveiled at the annual El Muyso Festival at Lake Tota.
-Each design was finetuned to evoke environmental attitudes, behaviors, and practices within the local community.
+Each design was fine-tuned to evoke environmental attitudes, behaviours and practices within the local community.
 Our goal is that over time and with continued engagement, the community at Lake Tota will feel a sense of belonging and protection for its precious land.

 To ensure sustainability, we created templates and onboarded the founders to Figma, empowering them to continue the work seamlessly.
-Our tailored approach means we made a lasting impact that will serve the organization for years to come.
+Our tailored approach means we made a lasting impact that will serve the organisation for years to come.

 What We Found